cyaban/cyaban.github.io/README.md

 # Welcome to GBAemu

 GBAemu is a free, online GBA emulator that was created years ago.
-There is 50+ roms to play.
+There are 50+ roms to play.

 # GBAemu Website